makenowjust-labs/eslint-plugin-redos/README.md

 ## Related Projects

-  - [@makenowjust-labo/redos](https://github.com/MakeNowJust-Labo/redos): a ReDoS detection library using in this plugin.
+  - [@makenowjust-labo/redos](https://github.com/MakeNowJust-Labo/redos): a ReDoS detection library used in this plugin.

 ## License